top of page

 THE MARA NAPA DIFFERENCE

-Mara Napa Camps is the first destination resort in the Maasai Mara to channel ALL of its profits back into the community.
+Mara Napa Camps & Conservation Center is the first destination resort in the Maasai Mara to channel ALL of its profits back into the community.

-The goals of Mara Napa Camps are to ensure wildlife conservation, cultural preservation, and community empowerment.
+Managed by a community owned trust, the goals of Mara Napa Camps & Conservation Center are to ensure wildlife conservation, cultural preservation, and community empowerment.
 Through educational programs, on-the-job training, and entrepreneurial support, community members develop self-reliance that is sustainable.
-In addition, MNC assists the community with road maintenance, flood control, building upgrades or other needs as they present themselves.
+In addition, MNC assists the community with road maintenance, flood control, school building upgrades, scholarships, or other needs as they present themselves.

-In 2018, seeing the absence of a cultural museum or visitor center anywhere in the Mara, the founders of Mara Napa Camps and Conservation Center began working to fill that void.
-Plans are under way to construct a Maasai museum, visitor and guide center, theatre, classrooms, radio and drone surveillance station, community cafe, and mobile vet/medical clinic.
-Mara Napa provides a gathering place for community members, tourists, and researchers to exchange ideas, collect knowledge, or simply pause to enjoy the wildlife that frequents the site.
+In 2018, seeing the absence of a cultural museum or visitor center anywhere in the Mara, the founder of Mara Napa Camps and Conservation Center began working to fill that void.
+The Maasai Museum and education center is nearing completion and plans are under way to construct a community cafe, an outdoor theatre, a trade school, and a mobile vet/medical clinic.
+Mara Napa provides space for community members, tourists, and researchers to gather and exchange ideas, collect knowledge, or simply pause to enjoy the wildlife that frequents the site.

 shutterstock_2185720303.jpg